perfact/zodbsync/CONTEXT.md

 ## Layer

 A named filesystem workdir that stores recorded Zope objects.
 Each layer has:
-- `ident`: string identifier derived from the config filename (e.g. `"10-base"`), or `""` for the custom layer
+- `ident`: string identifier derived from the config filename (e.g. `"10-base"`), or `""` for the fallback layer
 - `workdir`: writable filesystem path where object representations are stored
 - `source` (optional): read-only origin that `layer-update` syncs from into `workdir`

 Layers are ordered by priority.
 Lower list index = higher priority (wins over lower layers).
-The custom layer is always index 0 (highest priority).
+The fallback layer is always index 0 (highest priority).

-## Custom Layer
+## Fallback Layer

-The fallback layer with `ident=""` and `workdir=base_dir`.
+The layer with `ident=""` and `workdir=base_dir`.
 Always present as the topmost layer.
 Used when no named layer can be determined for an object.

 ## Named Layer